yandex-cloud/docs/en/query/quickstart.md

    1. Select **{{ objstorage-short-name }}**.
    1. Click **Create bucket**.
    1. On the bucket creation page:
-      1. Name the bucket like `my-bucket`.
+      1. Enter a bucket name like `my-bucket`.
       1. Select the **Public** access type.

          For more information about bucket access, see the [{{ objstorage-full-name }} documentation](../storage/concepts/bucket#bucket-access).